Optimizing a parameterized controlled gate using Free Quaternion Selection: Abstract

 \section{Abstract}

-In variational algorithms, quantum circuits are conventionally parametrized with respect to single-qubit gates.
-In this study, we parameterize a generalized controlled gate and propose an algorithm to estimate the optimal parameters for locally minimizing the cost value, where we extend the free quaternion selection method, an optimization method for a single-qubit gate.
-To benchmark the performance, we apply the proposed method to various optimization problems, including the Variational Quantum Eigensolver (VQE) for Ising and molecular Hamiltonians, Variational Quantum Algorithms (VQA) for fidelity maximization, and unitary compilation of time evolution operators.
-In these applications, the proposed method shows efficient optimization and greater expressibility with shallower circuits than other methods.
-Furthermore, this method is also capable of generalizing and fully optimizing particle-number-conserving gates, which are in demand in chemical systems applications.
-Taking advantage of this property, we have actually approximated time evolution operators of molecular Hamiltonian and simulated the dynamics with shallower circuits in comparison to the standard implementation by Trotter decomposition.
+In variational quantum algorithms, parameterization is typically applied to single-qubit gates.
+In this study, we instead parameterize a generalized controlled gate and propose an algorithm to locally minimize the cost function by maximally optimizing these parameters.
+This method extends the Free Quaternion Selection (FQS) technique, which was originally developed for single-qubit gate optimization.
+To evaluate its performance, we apply the proposed method to a variety of quantum optimization tasks, including the Variational Quantum Eigensolver (VQE) for both Ising and molecular Hamiltonians, fidelity maximization in general variational quantum algorithms (VQAs), and unitary compilation of time evolution operators.
+Across these applications, our method demonstrates efficient optimization, enhanced expressibility, and the ability to construct shallower circuits compared to existing techniques.
+Moreover, the method can be generalized to optimize particle-number-conserving gates, which are particularly relevant for quantum chemistry.
+Leveraging this capability, we further demonstrate that the method achieves superior quantum compilation of molecular time-evolution operators by approximating them with shallower circuits than standard Trotter decomposition.

 \thefootnote{*} \thefootnote{\arabic{footnote}}